xLSX285/EnterpriseG/README.md

-# Windows Enterprise G Building Script
+# Windows Enterprise G Reconstruction Script

 # How to reconstruct EnterpriseG